Volseth/CableDetector/index.md

 ### Features

-<p>Application has built-in functions to calibrate sensor for better detection like sensitivity and reading enviroment base magnitude field value as a base value.</p>
+<p>Application has built-in functions to calibrate sensor for better detection like sensitivity and reading enviroment base magnitude field value as a base value.
+It helps users working in enviroments where base magnetic field is very high!</p>

 <p>Application also indicates to the user where possible wire can be.</p>